pgflow-dev/pgflow/pkgs/supabase/functions/_flows/prompt_to_create_flow_type.md

 Make sure you understand that the shape of the type should be Flow<T>

-- all the return types of the tasks should be inferred from the return types of the run methods themselvves.
+- all the return types of the steps should be inferred from the return types of the run methods themselvves.

 We just need to create a type for a DAG graph of steps and connect their inputs and outputs with types,